yardencsGitHub/BirdSongBout/helpers/GUI/README.md

 # A Matlab GUI for manual sound annotation and segmentation
 This is an alpha version of a simple and keyboard-interface based tool for sound segmentation and annotation.
 I'm using it to create training sets for my [automated algorithm](https://github.com/yardencsGitHub/tf_syllable_segmentation_annotation), used in parsing canary song files.
 ## Running this tool
 This tool runs on a single folder of WAV files that are sampled at the same rate.
 (Mine are sampled at 48000Hz).
 To run the GUI just run the main matlab script **SongAnnotationGUI**.
-This needs to done from the GUI's fodlder.
+This needs to done from the GUI's folder.
 If you want to run from another folder just add the GUI's folder to the matlab path and run **SongAnnotationGUI('settings_file_path','/path/to/where/the/GUI/is/found')**.

 **Note:** the code manages a settings file called 'BoutAnnotation_settings_file.mat'.
 This file must exist for the GUI to function.
 ## Workflow